-Name and address of beneficial owner Number of shares Common Stock A group ("Group I") comprised of: Robert G. Wilmers One M&T Plaza Buffalo, NY 14240 672,126 8.20% West Ferry Foundation One M&T Plaza Buffalo, NY 14240 23,000 less than 1% Rem Foundation Allgemeines Treuun- ternehmen, Postfach 34 722, FL 9490 Vaduz, Liechtenstein 451,320 5.57% Hofin Anstalt P.O.
-Box 83 Vaduz, Liechtenstein 320,400 3.96% Argali [BVI] Limited P.O.
-Box 71 Craigmuir Chambers Road Town Tortola, British Virgin Islands 30,200 less than 1% Total for Group I 1,474,046(1) 17.98%
+class Name and address of beneficial owner Number of shares Common Stock A group ("Group I") comprised of: Robert G. Wilmers One M&T Plaza Buffalo, NY 14240 672,126 xx.xx% West Ferry Foundation One M&T Plaza Buffalo, NY 14240 23,000 less than 1% Rem Foundation Allgemeines Treuun- ternehmen, Postfach 34 722, FL 9490 Vaduz, Liechtenstein 451,320 x.xx% Hofin Anstalt P.O.
+Box 83 Vaduz, Liechtenstein 320,400 x.xx% Argali [BVI] Limited P.O.
+Box 71 Craigmuir Chambers Road Town Tortola, British Virgin Islands 30,200 less than 1% Total for Group I 1,474,046(1) xx.xx%

-Title of class Name and address of beneficial owner Number of shares Percent of class Common Stock National Indemnity Company 3024 Harney Street Omaha, NE 68131 506,930(2) 6.26% Common Stock Oppenheimer Capital Oppenheimer Tower World Financial Center New York, NY 10281 467,510(3) 5.77%
+Title of class Name and address of beneficial owner Number of shares Percent of class Common Stock National Indemnity Company 3024 Harney Street Omaha, NE 68131 506,930(2) x.xx% Common Stock Oppenheimer Capital Oppenheimer Tower World Financial Center New York, NY 10281 467,510(3) x.xx%

 - The members of Group I have jointly filed with the Securities and Exchange (1) Commission ("SEC") a Schedule 13D, as amended, indicating that they constitute a "group" as such term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 Each member of Group I has indicated in such amended Schedule 13D or otherwise advised the Company that such member has sole voting and dispositive power with respect to the shares indicated opposite such member's name in the table.
 Robert G. Wilmers, President and Chief Executive Officer of the Company, is the trustee of the West Ferry Foundation, a charitable trust formed by him, and, as trustee, he holds sole voting and dispositive power over the shares which it owns.
 As to Mr. Wilmers, the shares indicated in the table include the shares owned by the West Ferry Foundation and 96,000 shares subject to options granted under the Stock Option Plan which are currently exercisable or are exercisable within 60 days after April 2, 1998 and which were deemed to be outstanding for purposes of calculating the percentage of outstanding shares beneficially owned by Mr. Wilmers and Group I. See also the footnotes applicable to Mr. Wilmers in the table set forth under the caption "STOCK OWNERSHIP BY DIRECTORS AND EXECUTIVE OFFICERS."
 Hofin Anstalt is a corporation controlled by Jorge G. Pereira, a director and vice chairman of the Board of Directors of the Company.
-The shares indicated for Hofin Anstalt include shares held by its wholly owned subsidiaries.
-See also the footnotes applicable to Mr. Pereira in the table set forth under the caption "STOCK OWNERSHIP BY DIRECTORS AND EXECUTIVE OFFICERS." - (2) National Indemnity Company has advised the Company that the reporting person has shared voting and dispositive powers with respect to the shares of the Common Stock held by it. - (3) Oppenheimer Capital has filed with the SEC a Schedule 13G reporting that it is the beneficial owner of in excess of 5% of the outstanding Common Stock and that it has shared voting and dispositive power with respect to 467,510 shares.
+The shares indicated for Hofin Anstalt include shares held by its wholly owned subsidiaries. - (2) National Indemnity Company has advised the Company that the reporting person has shared voting and dispositive powers with respect to the shares of the Common Stock held by it. - (3) Oppenheimer Capital has filed with the SEC a Schedule 13G reporting that it is the beneficial owner of in excess of 5% of the outstanding Common Stock and that it has shared voting and dispositive power with respect to 467,510 shares.